GanjuV/JWTBasicLogin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 A basic project to show authentication using JWT and fackback-end service.

-Please use below credentials to login the app \n
+Please use below credentials to login the app

 Username: vaibhav_ganju@gmail.com
 Password: 1234